 IN BALLISTICS "BALLISTIC FORUM"

-The Ballistics Hotbed «BALLISTIC FORUM» It is established as a research and practical application space dedicated to the study of firearms, their operation, characteristics and their involvement in criminal investigations.
+The Ballistics Seedbed called «BALLISTIC FORUM» It is established as a research and practical application space dedicated to the study of firearms, their operation, characteristics and their involvement in criminal investigations.
 In a context where forensic ballistics plays a crucial role in the identification of weapons used in crimes, this hotbed is presented as a place to develop technical and scientific skills in the analysis of ballistic evidence.

 Made up of students and professionals interested in the field of justice and public safety, the incubator aims to contribute to the development of capabilities in the field of ballistics, train future experts in the analysis of firearms and promote effective investigative practices. and ethics.